K11MCH1/AdrenoToolsDrivers/README.md

-# AdrenoTools Drivers for Skyline, Strato, Vita3K, Dolphin,Yuzu Android And Citra Android Emulators
+# AdrenoTools Drivers for Android Emulators

 ---